 Epilepsy in cats is very like epilepsy in humans.
 It’s a disorder that causes the neurons in the brain to fire in an uncoordinated fashion.
 The uncoordinated firing of these neurons is what causes recurring seizures in cats.
 It’s not yet understood why the neurons behave in this fashion.
-It is believed that it may be the result of a chemical imbalance in the neurotransmitters.
+Some believe that it may be the result of a chemical imbalance in the neurotransmitters.

-Seizures in cats can be caused by several things.
+Several things cause seizures in cats.
 They are not always caused by epilepsy.
 Seizures can also be caused by a range of other medical conditions including:

 - Congenital defects